Mahesh2095/Dining-Concierge-Chatbot/README.md

 User Interface of the Chatbot - http://baltias1.s3-website-us-east-1.amazonaws.com

 This is a Amazon Web Service-based chatbot that recommends restaurants to users on the basis of entered requirements such as - Number of people, Cuisine, Time of the day, etc provided via interactive conversations.
-Several microservices were used in synergy to create this serverless, microservice-driven web application prototype.<br/>
+Several microservices were used in synergy to create the serverless, microservice-driven web application prototype.<br/>

 We gather all of our code here.
-Note that the code here cannot be run directly because we use AWS to delopy this application.
+Note that the code here cannot be run directly because we are using AWS to delopy this application.
 Almost half of the work is to create and configure AWS components.
-The used AWSs are listed as followings:<br/>
+The used AWSs are listed as following:<br/>

 **AWS S3**

-● It stores all frontend files in a bucket.
-All HTML,CSS and Js files are stored in the created S3 bucket.<br/>
+● It stores the frontend files in a bucket.
+All the HTML,CSS and Js files are stored in the created S3 bucket.<br/>

 *Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.*<br/>